abhilashjp/leonids/_posts/2019-01-26-courier-selection-ecommerce.md

 ---
 layout: post
-title: Courier selection engine for E commerce companies
+title: Courier selection engine for E-commerce companies
 excerpt: E commerce  companies ship their products to customers via multiple courier  partners.
   Most of them have an automated courier selection process for  shipping
 modified: 2019-01-25 18:30:00 +0000